List of Outrageous Fortune characters: Loretta West

-Loretta West (Antonia Prebble) is the youngest daughter of Cheryl and Wolf West.
-Approximately 15 when the series begins She is very cynical and has no obvious moral compass until the final series.
+Loretta West (Antonia Prebble), born in 1991, is the youngest daughter of Cheryl and Wolf West.
+She is very cynical and has no obvious moral compass until the final series.
 Her lack of morality is shown in acts such as allowing her best friend Kurt to be arrested for DVD piracy which she had in fact committed (against his protests), and her attempts to sell her daughter Jane.
 Jane was the result of an accidental pregnancy which Loretta was unaware of until it was too late for her to have an abortion.
 Cheryl adopted Jane after foiling Loretta's attempts to sell her, but Loretta and Jane's father Hayden subsequently took on shared parenting.
 While Cheryl was in prison in series 6, Loretta and Hayden were Jane's primary caregivers, and the experience of motherhood seems to have softened and humanised Loretta, making her generally more considerate of others.
 Loretta owns or runs a string of small businesses over the course of the show, including a video store, a cleaning company, the Tool Guys, a legal party pill business, and a brothel.
 Towards the end of the series it is suggested that she has become like Cheryl.